Topics included in this article:

 Relay Core (N100)

-Third-party cameras that are ONVIF Compliant or listening on the standard RTSP port (554) are able to be auto-discovered.
-Otherwise, the camera can be manually entered using the RTSP URL as detailed in step 6.
+Third-party cameras that are ONVIF Compliant or listening on the standard RTSP port (554) can be auto-discovered.
+Otherwise, a camera can be manually entered using the RTSP URL as detailed in step 6.

 Installation and Console Setup